Dominick

 Notable People Named Dominick

-Dominick Sarsfield, 1st Viscount Sarsfield of Kilmallock was an Irish peer and judge who served as Chief Justice of the Irish Common Pleas but was later removed from office due to corruption.
+Dominick Sarsfield, 1st Viscount Sarsfield - Dominick Sarsfield was an Irish peer and judge who became Chief Justice but was removed for corruption and died in disgrace.

-Dominick Cunningham - Dominick "Dom" Adam Cunningham is an accomplished English-born artistic gymnast who now represents Ireland, with notable achievements including a team gold at the 2018 Commonwealth Games and an Individual Floor Gold at the 2018 European Championships.
+Dominick Cunningham is an elite English-born gymnast now representing Ireland after competing for Great Britain, winning gold at the 2018 Commonwealth Games and European Championships.

-Dominick LaCapra is an American historian renowned for his work in intellectual history and trauma studies, having held the position of the Bryce and Edith M. Bowmar Professor of Humanistic Studies at Cornell University.
+Dominick LaCapra is an American historian renowned for his work in European intellectual history and trauma studies, now serving as a professor emeritus at Cornell University.

-Dominick Roy Harrod, a British journalist and broadcaster, served as the BBC's economic correspondent in the 1970s and 1980s.
+Dominick Roy Harrod was a British journalist and broadcaster who served as the BBC's economic correspondent in the 1970s and 1980s.

-Dominick Drexler is a German footballer known for his role as an attacking midfielder at 2.
-Bundesliga club Schalke 04.
+Dominick Drexler is a German former professional footballer who played as an attacking midfielder.

-Dominick Bragalone is a former American football running back known for his time with the Montreal Alouettes in the CFL and his college career at Lehigh.
+Dominick Bragalone is a former American professional football running back who played for the Montreal Alouettes in the CFL after his college career at Lehigh.

-Dominick Alexander Guinn is a 6'3" tall American professional boxer who is self-managed and trained by Ronnie Shields and Alexander Gutierrez.
+Dominick Alexander Guinn is a self-managed American professional boxer trained by Ronnie Shields and Alexander Gutierrez, standing 6'3" tall.

 Dominick Lynch served as the mayor of Galway, Ireland.